CharakteristikeImmutableDataEng

 }

 But once more.
 The critical point is that I also use destructive assignment in std::partition.
-If you look very carefully, the strategy of the C++ version is not so different from the Haskell version.
+If you look very carefully, the strategy of the C++ version is not so different from that of the Haskell version.

 What is the story about immutability in C++?